openmobilityfoundation/mobility-data-specification/provider/README.md

 ### Vehicles

-The `/vehicles` endpoint returns the current status of vehicles in an agency's [Jurisdiction](/general-information.md#definitions) and/or area of agency responsibility.
+The `/vehicles` is a near-realtime endpoint and returns the current status of vehicles in an agency's [Jurisdiction](/general-information.md#definitions) and/or area of agency responsibility.
 All vehicles that are currently in any [`vehicle_state`](/general-information.md#vehicle-states) should be returned in this payload.
 Since all states are returned, care should be taken to filter out states not in the [PROW](/general-information.md#definitions) if doing vehicle counts.
 For the states `elsewhere` and `removed` which include vehicles not in the [PROW](/general-information.md#definitions) but provide some operational clarity for agencies, these must only persist in the feed for 90 minutes before being removed.

 Data in this endpoint should reconcile with data from the historic [`/status_changes`](/provider#status-changes) enpdoint, though `/status_changes` is the source of truth if there are discrepancies.